nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 python -m pip install WTForms
 ```

+## The Use Case
+* To explain the usage of WTForms in this blog post, we

 ## The Form object

 ## Basic Form example with front-end validation
 * The below `server.py` is a simple flask server